-Distinctive features: Similar to Prestonia, but differing by the almost completely exserted stamens and the absence of an annular corona in the orifice of the corolla tube.
+Distinctive features: Similar to Prestonia but differing by the almost completely exserted stamens and the absence of an annular corona in the orifice of the corolla tube.

-Distribution: A poorly known genus of two species restricted to the Brazilian-Venezuelan Amazonia; often on white sandy soils and/or along black water rivers; below 400 m.
+Distribution: A poorly known genus of two species restricted to the Brazilian-Venezuelan Amazonia; H. leptoloba (Monach.)
+J.F.
+Morales is the only climbing species and is endemic to the state of Amazonas, Brazil; often on white sandy soils and/or along black water rivers; below 400 m.